 Usually, that Latino dev that everyone loves, and the black friend you have, talk and act comfortably in ways acceptable to white culture.
 Maybe they can code switch into what white people would consider “ethnic” behavior or language, but it is not their norm at work.
 By the way, they spent time and effort, and may have even sacrificed a piece of who they were, to sound and act the way they do in front of you.

 They did that because at work, only certain modalities of expression are considered acceptable, professional, or proper.
 We rarely stop to think about who gets to decide what behavior counts as acceptable, professional, and proper.
 We just go with it.
 And most racism is just that – people (of any race, not just white people) going with a socially accepted, arbitrarily defined standard of which voices are worth listening to.

-And that leaves many people of color with fewer means of demonstrating their skills and value to white culture-based institutions.
+And that leaves BIPOC especially (that’s black and indigenous people of color) with fewer means of demonstrating their skills and value to white culture-based institutions.
 So they get filtered out of tech—to the extreme detriment of the tech community.
 We lose their unique perspectives, lived experiences, and talents, not to mention their insights into a consumer market that will very soon comprise the majority of the U.S. population.

 For example, we already talked about why applicants of color might skew less “assertive”—not because they can’t be assertive, but because they could do the same thing as an “assertive” white guy and get called hysterical or dangerous.

 How about “someone I’d like to grab a beer with?”
 Most of us gravitate toward friends who look mostly like us.
 Even if they don’t, they forrrrrrr-sure sound like us.
 So if this is one of your criteria for hiring, your hiring manager will select for people who look like them.